mits254/q1-project-fowlplay/README.md

 ## GETTING STARTED

 To play this game click on the link below and follow the instructions.
+Make sure your pop-up blocker is disabled.

 [Fowl Play Game](http://q1project_fowlplay.surge.sh/page1.html)